Homer Hickam: USAAMC and NASA (1971–1998)

-Literary career
+Literary career (1969–present)

 Hickam began writing in 1969 after returning from serving in the Vietnam War.
 His first writings were magazine stories about scuba diving and his time as a scuba instructor.
 Then, having dived in many of the wrecks involved, he wrote about the battle against the U-boats along the American east coast during World War II.
-This resulted in his first book, Torpedo Junction, a military history best-seller published in 1989 by the Naval Institute Press.
+This resulted in his first book, Torpedo Junction, a military history published in 1989 by the Naval Institute Press.